Trusted Hybrid Battery Solutions

 Symptoms of a dying Toyota Prius battery

 If you’re concerned that your Toyota Prius’s battery isn’t getting enough juice, there are a few warning signs that it’s dying.
 The temperature inside the car may fluctuate, and you may notice that your car is making unusual noises.
-Depending on the cause, your vehicle might not start the first time that you turn the key.
+Depending on the cause, your vehicle might not start the first time you turn the key.

 If the battery isn’t receiving enough voltage to power your car, you may have to replace it.
 A dead battery can affect your gas mileage and your car’s performance.
 Fortunately, there are some ways to fix this problem.
 The first step is to check the battery’s terminals.
 If your battery terminals are dirty, the battery won’t receive enough voltage.